MICA-MNI/micapipe/readme.md

 export TMP=<path to temporal directory>

 ## Anonymize your dataset
-We strongly recomend to anonymize the dataset before running the pipelines
+We strongly recommend to anonymize the dataset before running the pipelines.
+This pipeline includes scripts to do so, using AFNI's reface plus tool (https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/tutorials/refacer/refacer_run.html)

 ## Run `mica-pipe`